gml19991011-m/urban-route-learning/README.md

 python src/parameter_recovery.py

-The scripts automatically save generated figures to:
+The scripts automatically save generated figures to figures/ and simulation summaries to results/.

-figures/

-and simulation summaries to:

-results/

 Dependencies